DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ## Taxonomic coverage

+The Inland waters dataset contains 64 fish species found in Flemish streams and rivers(some of which are non-native, invasive species), as well as a number of non-target species (mainly crustaceans).
+Typical brackish water fish species in this dataset are caught near the sea or just behind the sluice gates near Nieuwpoort, West Flanders.

-The estuary dataset contains 115 fish species found in the estuaries of the river Yser and the river Scheldt, as well as 8 non-target crustacean species.
-The class of Actinopterygii is best represented (109 species), along with some Petromyzontida (3 species), and Chondrichthyes (3 species).
+The Estuary dataset contains 116 fish species found in the estuaries of the River Yser and the River Scheldt, as well as 9 non-target crustacean species.
+The class of Actinopterygii is best represented (110 species), along with three Petromyzontida, and three Chondrichthyes.
 All the crustaceans in this dataset are from the order of the Decapoda.
-This inland waters dataset contains more than 75 fish species found in Flemish streams and rivers, as well as a number of non-target species (mainly crustaceans), some of which are invasive.

 ### Taxonomic ranks